taborgreat/creative-ideas/README.md

 #### 2.1 Forest Awareness: Summarize & Suggest

-- Mycelium gathers, summarizes, stores, and analyzes data across the Forest.
+- Mycelium gathers, summarizes, stores, and analyzes data across a Forest.
 - It identifies patterns such as plans others have completed that relate to your current goals.
 - Provides suggestions to update, adapt, or branch your Tree based on collective progress.
 - Helps you overcome blocks by offering insights and plans derived from the broader user network.